ampproject/amphtml/extensions/amp-access/0.1/iframe-api/README.md

 # amp-access-iframe-api

-The access iframe is an experimental implementation of access protocol.
-It requires "amp-access-iframe" experiment turned on in the AMP document for it to work.
+The access iframe is an implementation of access protocol.

+The npm package is available: https://www.npmjs.com/package/amp-access-iframe-api.

 The `AmpAccessIframeApi` is the entry point for access iframe implementation.
 As its main parameter it requires an instance of `AccessController`, which simply implements all methods of access protocol such as `authorize` and `pingback`.